hammerheim-game/hammerheim-rules/7-equipment.md

 and no armour save.
 Because it does not require prepared shot, this bonus attack may be used in each turn of combat.

-### Throwing Stars/Knives
+#### Throwing Stars/Knives

 Throwing stars are used mainly by the assassins of the sinister House of Shadows, or by street thugs who specialize in ambushing the unwary.
-A perfectly balanced knife thrown from behind has ended the life of many a noble and merchant in Mordheim.
+A perfectly balanced knife thrown from behind has ended the life of many a noble and merchant in Hammerheim.
 Throwing knives are not suitable for close combat, as their balance makes them unwieldy in close quarters.